Universal Electronics (UEIC)

 Rick Carnifax, Chief Operating Officer, Interim CEO and Principal Executive Officer

-Rick Carnifax joined Universal Electronics (UEI) in 2020 as Vice President, Manufacturing and Operations, and was appointed Chief Operating Officer in 2025.
-In July 2025, he was named Interim Chief Executive Officer and Principal Executive Officer.
-He holds a Bachelor's degree in Political Science and a Master's in International Relations/Business.
+Rick Carnifax joined Universal Electronics (UEI) in 2020 as Vice President, Manufacturing and Operations, and was promoted to Chief Operating Officer in 2025.
+He was appointed Interim Chief Executive Officer and Principal Executive Officer in July 2025.
+He holds a Bachelor's degree in Political Science from the University of Akron and a Master's in International Relations/Business.

 Ramzi Ammari, SVP Corporate Planning and Strategy